National Incident Management System (NIMS)

 This should be done as quickly as possible by:

-- send a written report of the accident, using the IR1 form to the Authority as soon as is practicable
+- sending a written report of the accident, using the IR1 form to the HSA online to the Authority as soon as is practicable

 The responsible person should ensure that no one disturbs the accident scene before: